UKEICC 80m Contest Rules (2017-18 series)

 Scores will accumulate to give overall winners in each section at the end of the series.

-In this fourth series of contests, as in the last two series, individual entrants are invited to enter our Teams competition, by forming a team of 3 entrants, with 1 reserve (i.e. a team of 4, but only 3 scores count in each contest).
+In this fourth series of contests, as in the last three series, individual entrants are invited to enter our Teams competition, by forming a team of 3 entrants, with 1 reserve (i.e. a team of 4, but only 3 scores count in each contest).
 You have until the end of November 2017 to enter a team - scores from contests before then will be included in your team scores.

 First and last Wednesdays in the months of September through to April inclusive (7 contests on each mode) Excluding December.